biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 Note that:

-- The deleter is simply a callable, with the pointer as argument
+- The deleter is simply a callable, with pointer as the only argument
-- There's no need to check for null-ness; `unique_ptr` does that for us
+- There's no need to check for null-ness; `unique_ptr` does it for us
-- Consider marking the call operator `noexcept` if possible
+- The call operator is `noexcept`, since good destructors don't throw

 ### Memory-mapped File

-Sometimes, the deleter is a bit more involved.
+Sometimes, the clean-up function is a bit more complex.

 In POSIX, we have `mmap` that maps the process's virtual address space to some file ("allocation"), and the corresponding deallocation function `munmap`: